CabStone Main Logo

 • Protect exposed bottoms with drip edges or PVC liners.

-A proper installation ensures your moisture-resistant materials actually perform as intended.
+Proper cabinet installation ensures your moisture-resistant materials actually perform as intended.

 Maintenance to Extend Cabinet Life